cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 - Message secrecy: Privacy of the sender's messages, i.e., IND-CCA2 security.
-- Export key secrecy: Indistinguishability of the export secret from a uniformly random bitstring of equal length.
+- Export key secrecy: Indistinguishability of each export secret from a uniformly random bitstring of equal length.
 - Sender authentication: Proof of sender origin for Auth and AuthPSK modes.

 The analysis considers two variants of HPKE usage: single-shot message